VH-Lab/NDI-matlab/docs/reference/+ndi/+probe/+timeseries/mfdaq.m.md

   'underlying_epochs'       | A structure array of the ndi.epoch.epochset objects that comprise these epochs.
                             |   It contains fields 'underlying', 'epoch_number', and 'epoch_id'

-Help for ndi.probe.timeseries.mfdaq/buildepochtable is inherited from superclass NDI.PROBE
+Help for ndi.probe.timeseries.mfdaq/buildepochtable is inherited from superclass ndi.probe
 ```

 ---